davidbanhos/everyday_scripts/README.md

 - Add Windows like scripts onto the _os/windows_ folder.
 - Linux scripts onto _os/linux_.
 - And so on, you're smart and you can understand this logic...
-- _doc_ folder, for general notes.
+- _docs_ folder, for general notes.